Meaning of Classification of Data

 The primary objectives of data classification are:

 - To consolidate the volume of data in such a way that similarities and differences can be quickly understood.
-Figures can consequently be ordered in a few sections holding common traits.
+Figures can consequently be ordered in sections with common traits.

 - To aid comparison.